RMheng/rust/src/doc/rustc/src/lints/levels.md

 $ rustc lib.rs --crate-type=lib -D missing-docs -D unused-variables
 ```

-And of course, you can mix these five flags together:
+And of course, you can mix these four flags together:

 ```bash
 $ rustc lib.rs --crate-type=lib -D missing-docs -A unused-variables